peterkos/iLabeacon-ios/README.md

 ## No, no -- technically.

-#### Hadware
+#### Hardware
 We use a [PunchThrough Bean](https://punchthrough.com/bean) for the beacon hardware.
-First, we tried experimenting wiht [various](http://store.radiusnetworks.com/collections/all/products/radbeacon-x4) [directional](http://estimote.com/#) [beacons](http://gimbal.com/platform/gimbal-beacons/), in order to distinguish between when someone was standing right outside of the building, just passing through, or actually in.
+First, we tried experimenting with [various](http://store.radiusnetworks.com/collections/all/products/radbeacon-x4) [directional](http://estimote.com/#) [beacons](http://gimbal.com/platform/gimbal-beacons/), in order to distinguish between when someone was standing right outside of the building, just passing through, or actually in.

 The following diagram presents the original plan, with six beacons in total:
 <img src="Resources/BeaconDiagram.png" alt="Beacon Diagram" />